 But we adults also need to take a good look at our own belongings and be equally ruthless in respect to deciding what we actually need to keep – and if our stuff has seen better days, figure out where the best place might be to discard them.
 If you have old electronics at home, you may visit the website of Backflip to know how to sell them online.

 Furniture can be especially tricky to get rid of.
 For larger items you may need to hire a van or pay for the council to come and take them to a landfill site, whilst waiting for someone to answer your advertisement on Freecycle can take an age – but did you know you can recycle your own bed?

 Bedstar, a UK-based retailer offer a service that (for a marginal fee) will see them come and collect your old bed from your home – and rather than sending it to the tip where it will serve as landfill, they will make sure that is recycled rather than dumped.
-If you have other waste materials at bay especially metal or copper which are tough to dispose of, you can turn to metal and copper recycling companies that focus on elements such as a slag conditioner.
+If you have other waste materials at bay especially metal or copper which are tough to dispose of, you can turn to metal and copper recycling companies that offer metal and copper recycling services as well as focus on elements such as a slag conditioner.

 Not only will this give you peace of mind that you are doing you bit for the environment (as well as providing this service at a time to suit you), their wide range of beds – which can be ordered online with free delivery over £299 – mean that an ideal replacement is available at the click of a button and without having to step outside.

 Saving you time, offering great value, creating space in your home and respecting the environment – there really are no drawbacks.
 So make sure that you take advantage of this offer this December – and get your Christmas off to a stress-free start.